kirschbaum-development/laravel-loop/README.md

 Laravel Loop is a powerful Model Context Protocol (MCP) server designed specifically for Laravel applications.
 It connects your Laravel application with AI assistants using MCP.

+Laravel Loop uses [Prism](https://github.com/prism-ai/prism) behind the scenes to build the tools.

+> [!IMPORTANT]
+> Laravel Loop is still in development and this is a beta version.

 ## What It Does

 Laravel Loop allows you to: